radar/ryanbigg.com/_posts/2012-03-27-polymorphic-routes.markdown

 What it does with these objects then, is quite neat.
 In the case of the `redirect_to @post` call above, it inspects the `@post` object, sees that it is an object of the `Post` class (we assume, anyway) and checks to see if that object has been persisted in a database somewhere by calling `persisted?` on it.

+By "persisted", I mean that a Ruby object has a matching record in the database somewhere.
+The `persisted?` method in Active Record is implemented like this:

+    def persisted?
+      !(new_record? || destroyed?)
+    end

+If the object wasn't created through a call such as `Model.new` then it won't be a new record, and if it hasn't had the `destroy` method called on it won't be destroyed either.
+If both of these cases are true, then that makes the object has most likely been _persisted_ to the database in the form of a record.

 If it has been persisted, then `url_for` knows that this object can be found somewhere, and that the place it can be found is most likely under a method called `post_path`.
 So it calls this method, and passes in the `to_param` value of this object which is usually the `id`.